goblimey/ntripcaster/README.md

 in /usr/local/ntripcaster/logs.

 Not quite.
-We saw earlier that it's picking up the configuration, but if we look in the logs directory, it's empty:
+When the server starts up it creates a log file in the current drectory, so the docker image moves to /usr/local/ntripcaster/logs and runs the caster software from there, so the log ends up in the right place:

+```
 docker exec -it {container_id} ls /usr/local/ntripcaster/logs

-The log is actually in the bin directory within the container, because that was the current directory when we started the caster:
+ntripserver.log
 ```
-$ docker exec -it {container_id} ls /usr/local/ntripcaster/bin

-ntripcaster  ntripcaster.log
-```

 You can track what's written to the log using the tail command.
 The -f option makes tail run forever, displaying new lines as they arrive:

-    docker exec -it {container_id} tail -f /usr/local/ntripcaster/bin/ntripcaster.log
+    docker exec -it {container_id} tail -f /usr/local/ntripcaster/logs/ntripcaster.log

     [29/Aug/2019:16:55:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0
     [29/Aug/2019:16:56:26] [1:Calendar Thread] Bandwidth:0.000000KB/s Sources:0 Clients:0